mattermost/docs/source/overview/architecture.rst

 Architecture Overview
 ==================

 This page provides an overview of the Mattermost architecture with a reference architecture.
-For a deployment overview, `see here <https://docs.mattermost.com/deployment/deployment.html>`_.
+For a more detailed deployment overview, `see here <https://docs.mattermost.com/deployment/deployment.html>`_.

 .. toctree::
     :maxdepth: 2